emakina-cee-oss/android-http/README.md

 * In memory (LRU) and file based caching
 * SSL support
 * Automatic selection of web clients based on the Android version running on individual devices
+* Connectivity aware
+* Convenient assisting API:
+    * "fire-and-forget" API that enques web requests for later execution when service is not available
+    * Ordered-conditional synchronous web request API

 ## Planned
 * Chaining multiple processors